PaulleDemon/BrowseDocs/readme.md

 **Other ways to support open-source**

-* To dedicate more time to open-source I am also giving a non-GPL/commercial code license that can be used in a closed source project.
-Send a mail to paul@adostrings.com
+* To dedicate more time to open-source You can purchase some of my production scale softwares on [Gumroad](https://paulfreeman.gumroad.com/)

-* I also have production scale private projects (dating app, Social media, food delivery and more.), If you are interested in purchase, send a mail to paul@adostrings.com.
+* I also have production scale private projects (dating app, Social media, food delivery and more.), If you are interested, let me know